Duxter7/GA-English-Notes/IT English 15 (B2+).md

 ## 21-03-2025

-Take to someone = start to like
+Take to someone; to warm to someone= start to like Come between someone = cause trouble
-Come between someone = cause trouble
+Fall out = to have agrument